Tips for Finding Lost Indoor-Outdoor Cats

 Let them know your cat has not returned home.
 Give them a description of your cat and ask if they have seen your cat recently and, if so, when?
 Ask them to actively search their property in case your cat is injured and can’t return home.

-3) Post Notices Online and in Your Neighborhood
+3) Post Signs in Your Neighborhood and Online

-Post notices on online sites that reach people in your neighborhood, such as:
+Also, post notices online that reach people in your neighborhood, such as:

-Ring.com – if you don’t have this device, ask a neighbor with one to post for you.
+Ring.com – If you have a Ring doorbell camera, post a photo and notice about your missing cat.
+If you don’t have a Ring doorbell camera, ask a neighbor who has one to post for you.
 Also ask neighbors who have Ring cameras to check their images to see if your cat triggered their camera recently.
+(You may also be able to post on the “Neighbors by Ring” network, even if you don’t have a Ring camera yourself.
+Search online for information).

 Additional Steps to Take

-4) Report Your Cat to Local Shelters Nearby
+4) Check with Your Cat Local Animal Shelter

-File a “lost cat” report with your county shelter and a neighboring shelter if you live close to a shelter in another county.
+File a “lost cat” report with your city/county animal shelter and a neighboring shelters if you live close to a shelter in another city/county.
 Many shelters enable you to file a report online.

-Check back periodically by phone to see if any “found cat” reports that meet your cat’s description have been filed by someone.
-And ask if a cat meeting your cat’s description may have been injured and brought to the shelter.
-Note that many shelters don’t take in what appears to be a stray cat unless the cat is injured.
+Note: Many shelters don’t take in what appears to be a healthy cat found outdoors unless the cat is sick or injured or appears to be in distress.
 Check with local shelters to find out what their policies are relating to cats they take into their care.

 5) Contact Local Animal Rescue Organizations